Learn the skills for creating, producing and presenting both radio and television programs in this intensive, one-year Diploma of Screen and Media.

 You will also gain experience in various crew roles in a multi-camera TV studio, and presenting on radio and TV.

-The course also covers areas such as media law, creative thinking, job seeking and maximising social media engagement.
+The Diploma of Screen and Media (Radio and TV) also covers areas such as media law, creative thinking, job seeking and maximising social media engagement.

 Establish and maintain safe creative practice